Mabel Poulton: Later years and death

 She spent her last years writing and re-writing a typescript about a young British starlet who is raped by a film director and who then descends into alcoholism.
 In biro, at some point of the writing process, she wrote in real names.
 Thomas Bentley is the director whom she accused.
-They had worked together on two films: The Old Curiosity Shop (1921) and Not Quite a Lady (1928).
+Bentley directed two films in which Poulton stars: The Old Curiosity Shop (1921) and Not Quite a Lady (1928).

 Poulton died in 1994 in Merton, Surrey, aged 93.